November 19, 2020

 After his death in 1926, the J.M. & M.S.
 Browning Company was incorporated in Utah with the Browning Arms Company as a subsidiary.
 From there, Browning’s inventions would be extensively and effectively used by the United States armed forces throughout World War II, the Korean War, and remained the primary sidearm for the special operations unit of the United States Marine Corps up until the 1980s.
 Today, many of his inventions remain extremely popular among civilian markets and police departments around the country.

 This December, a large swath of Browning firearms will be available during Rock Island Auction Company’s Sale of the Century.
 This exciting 3-day auction is filled with so many historically significant, rare, and truly beautiful firearms that perusing the catalog from the first day alone could take up an entire afternoon.
-Explore these magnificent firearms from Browning Arms Company available during the December 4th-6th Premier Auction.
+Explore these magnificent firearms at Browning Arms Company.

 It is probably no surprise that shotguns are the focal point in this post; after all, the Browning Automatic 5 (often referred to as simply the A-5) was the world’s first successful semi-auto shotgun design.
 The A-5 was so popular that its production continued until 1998, 100 years after it was first introduced.
 Before his death, John Moses Browning gifted the world with one last design, the Browning Superposed shotgun.